v11580/nibbler-Dark-Mode/README.md

 ## Installation - Windows / Linux

+1) Download and install from the links below.
-Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.
+2) Download our source and copy and replace items in the source direct Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.

 *Alternatively*, it is possible to run Nibbler from source.
 This requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the `/src` directory, then do `electron .` to run it.
 Nibbler should be compatible with at least version 5 and above.